The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

 At any moment the is only one `active` game.
 An `active` game is either a game that was created and not started yet, or a running game, which was started.

-All other games will bi in the status `finished`!
+All other games will be in the status `finished`!

 :::

-You can only join a game if it was allready created, but not yet started.
+You can only join a game if it was already created, but not yet started.
-*The Sceleton Player is listening to the `Game created` **EVENT**, to register a player automaticly*
+*The Skeleton Player is listening to the `Game created` **EVENT**, to register a player automatically*

-To join a game you will use a REST Call:
+To join a game, you will use a REST Call:

 >**PUT**